astriaorg/docs/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ### Deployment

+The main astria docs website is deployed using the [github deploy action](.github/workflows/deploy.yml).

+To deploy manually:

 Using SSH: